When Do Divorce Papers Expire: Know the Real 4 Details

 When a couple decides to get a divorce, they go through a lot of paperwork.
 One question that often comes up is whether or not do divorce papers expire.
 Yes, divorce papers expire in some circumstances.

 It depends on the nature and importance of the papers.
-This article will discuss four details you need to know regarding divorce papers and expiration dates!
+This article will discuss five details you need to know regarding divorce papers and expiration dates!

 #1.
 No specific period for a divorce petition to be served: